 As a grantmaker, White built a reputation for seeking out solid, well-managed organizations and funding them to create infrastructure and sustainability in key sectors.
 He recognized that the stubbornness and complexity of the issues we seek to address means that they will not be resolved overnight.
 He often said that having patience and taking a “long view” are essential for meaningful, sustainable change to take root.
 And he embraced Charles Stewart Mott’s belief that good things happen when people work in partnership with their communities.

-The possibility of failure never prevented White from taking calculated risks, and many paid off — none more than his offer of $5 million to seed and support the federal government’s 21st Century Community Learning Centers initiative.
+The possibility of failure never prevented White from taking calculated risks, and many paid off — none more than a $2 million grant and $55 million multi-year commitment to help seed and support the expansion of the federal government’s 21st Century Community Learning Centers initiative.
 Mott’s support helped build the fledgling, bipartisan effort to keep children safe after school into a highly regarded national program that now provides high-quality enrichment and academic programming for 1.7 million children each year.

 White was known as an institution builder, both internationally and domestically.
 The governance of organizations was of great importance to him, especially in the charitable sector.
 He supported good practice and transparency in philanthropy, and he believed foundations must be accountable for the assets they have at their disposal and responsible for using them for purposes intended by the donor.